Hawkynt/Randomizer/Readme.md

 ### Deterministic

-Deterministic randomness is generated by algorithms designed to produce sequences of numbers that appear random but are actually determined by some initial value.
+This type of randomness is generated by algorithms designed to produce sequences of numbers that appear random but are actually based on some initial value.
 Unlike true random numbers, these sequences are predictable if the state and algorithm are known.
 Despite this predictability, high-quality deterministic random number generators can produce sequences that are sufficiently random for many practical applications.
-All of them use an internal state and perform various computational operations to generate each number in the sequence, updating the internal state with each invocation to ensure the sequence continues.
+All of them use an internal state (or the last known value) and perform various computational operations to generate each number in the sequence, updating the internal state with each invocation to ensure the sequence continues.

 ### Seeds - Sources of Entropy

-Seeds play a crucial role in generating deterministic random numbers.
+They play a crucial role in generating deterministic random numbers.
 A seed is an initial value provided to a generator that determines the sequence of numbers it produces.
 The same seed will always result in the same sequence, which is essential for reproducibility in many applications.
-In most cases the seed will not be the first value produced, but a starting point for the internal state machine.
+In most cases the seed will (and should!) not be the first value produced, but a starting point for the internal state machine.

 #### Importance of Seeds